Saturday, August 24, 2024

 Any "realist" will question such a grandiose concept, asking whether such a large-scale economic plan can be formulated effectively without dispute on the current Earth, which now has a population of several billion.

 It is certainly a grand economic experiment that humanity has never experienced before.
 However, I believe that this can be achieved by abolishing the current system of sovereign states and creating the World Commonwealth to replace the current United Nations, which is merely a federation of sovereign states.
-In that sense, the relationship between a sustainable planned economy and political systems is an important point of discussion, but this will be the subject of the next chapter.

 👉The table of contents so far is here.